junxit/us-congress-bills-113/bill.md

 ## § 12.
 Sense of Congress

-It is the sense of Congress that child human trafficking (as such term is defined in section 203(h) of the Trafficking Victims Protection Reauthorization Act of 2005 (42 U.S.C.
-14044b), as added by this Act) has no place in a civilized society, and that persons who commit crimes relating to child human trafficking should be prosecuted to the fullest extent of the law.
+It is the sense of Congress that—

+- **(1)** child human trafficking (as such term is defined in section 203(i) of the Trafficking Victims Protection Reauthorization Act of 2005 (42 U.S.C.
+14044b), as added by this Act) has no place in a civilized society, and that persons who commit crimes relating to child human trafficking should be prosecuted to the fullest extent of the law;
+- **(2)** the United States, as a leader in monitoring and combating human trafficking throughout the world, must hold all nations to the same standards to which we hold our Nation;
+- **(3)** those who obtain, solicit, or patronize a victim of trafficking for the purpose of engaging in a commercial sex act with that person, are committing a human trafficking offense under Federal law; and
+- **(4)** the demand for commercial sex is a primary cause of the human rights violation of human trafficking, and the elimination of that human rights violation requires the elimination of that demand.